eXTreMe-1337/ioBroker.todoist/README.md

 [Deutsch](#beschreibung)

 ## Description
-:en: This adapter creates data points with HTML code for integrating todoist to-do lists into VIS using the basic string (unescaped) widget.
+:uk: This adapter creates data points with HTML code for integrating todoist to-do lists into VIS using the basic string (unescaped) widget.
 A separate data point is created per list.

 ## settings
 ### API key